nodef/ifct2017/README.md

 | [compositions]          | Detailed nutrient composition of 528 key foods in India.
 | [columns]               | Codes and names of nutrients, and its components.
 | [pictures]              | Single representative photo of each foods (JPEG, 307x173).
+| [yieldFactors]          | Yield factors for conversion of raw to edible portion.
 | [intakes]               | Recommended daily intakes of nutrients.
 | [hierarchy]             | Tree-like hierarchy of nutrients, and its components.
 | [representations]       | Representations of columns (as factors and units).